LSC Academic Buildings

 Michael Cudahy Science Hall (1912)

 Also designed by architect Paul V. Hyland, the second building on the Lake Shore Campus, the Michael Cudahy Science Hall, was the first building in which college classes were held.
-Built in 1912, it is named for prominent Chicago philanthropist and co-founder of the Cudahy Meat Packing Company Michael Cudahy.
-Due to a lack of money, a telescope was never installed in the observatory.
+Built in 1912, it is named for prominent Chicago philanthropist and co-founder of the Cudahy Meat Packing Company, Michael Cudahy.
+Although the building has an observatory dome on top, a telescope was never installed due to the lack of money.

 Elizabeth M. Cudahy Memorial Library (1930)